 We intend to provide pupils with a breadth of learning and provide a variation in experiences, whilst ensuring that it is developmentally appropriate.
 All children learn best from first hand experiences and to develop a full understanding of a concept, pupils must have relevant, practical learning experiences in different contexts to be able to build their conceptual understanding.
-In order to provide pupils with experiences that are relevant and to identify opportunities for progression across our Lower and Middle School (EYFS-KS3), each phase has a topic map which is the focus for learning opportunities.
-Such termly topics are a method to deliver National Curriculum content and the planning and delivery of the topic may vary between classes to ensure that it is developmentally appropriate.
+In order to provide pupils with experiences that are relevant and to identify opportunities for progression across Phases 1-3 (EYFS-KS3), each phase has schemes of work, created by subject leaders, which are the focus for learning opportunities.
+Such schemes are a method to deliver National Curriculum content and the planning and delivery of the them may vary between classes to ensure that it is developmentally appropriate.
 This ensures coverage and a breadth of rich experiences for our pupils in line with National Curriculum expectations for each Key Stage, yet is accessible for each learner.
-All of our subjects have their own coverage maps which fit within the Middle and Lower School topic maps.
-Where relevant subject topics may be integrated within the overall topic for the phase.
-However so as not to limit pupils' experiences and ensure they have access to all National Curriculum requirements for all subjects, this is not exclusively the case and some subject topics may stand alone from the overarching topic for the phase.

 Please click on the specific phase pages for further information on how this is delivered at different stages throughout the school and for the relevant topic maps delivered within each phase.
 Subject specific coverage maps can be found on the relevant subject pages of our website.